lethargilistic/blog/0018-the-academic-bates-motel.md

 This morning, after a nudge from my friend Brian L. Frye, I read Agnes Collard's ["Is Plagiarism Wrong"](https://thepointmag.com/examined-life/is-plagiarism-wrong-agnes-callard/) and, to me, the most significant part is the recollection of her teacher introducing her to plagiarism norms through public humiliation when she was six-years-old.
-Anti-plagiarism norms had nothing to do with what this child wanted out of life *a priori*, yet the teacher projected this values as a natural law.
+Anti-plagiarism norms had nothing to do with what this child wanted out of life *a priori*, yet the teacher projected this value as a natural law.
 Perhaps, in the teacher's mind, anti-copying instincts once helped normal humans survive in their natural habitat.
 In reality, the teacher was fulfilling her duty of preparing her students for that glorious institution all children must aspire to attend: the Academic Bates Motel.